glazzarelli/Business-Information-Systems-2/README.md

 This repository contains the LaTeX source code for my notes of Business Information Systems 2 held at Politecnico di Milano.

-**Disclaimer:** These notes are generated using GPT from the transcripts of the lesson.
+**Disclaimer:** The text from the notes are generated using GPT and Whisper-v2 from the transcripts of the lesson.
 While every effort has been made to ensure accuracy, there may be errors and inaccuracies.

 ## Structure